sscollis/stab/README.md

 # STAB:  Compressible stability solver

-This uses a direct approach using either Chebyshev collocation or high-order finite difference.
+‘Stab‘ uses a direct approach with either Chebyshev collocation or high-order finite difference.
 This is complemented by the `shoot` solver which uses an ODE solver with Conte orthogonalization and shooting to satisfy the boundary conditions.
 I suggest using `shoot` to polish the eigensolutions identified by `stab`.

-The `stab` code has been updated to build with the GCC gfortran compiler on both MacOS and Linux and older builds have not been recently used.
+The `stab` code has been updated to build with the GCC gfortran compiler on both MacOS and Linux and older builds (SGI, Cray, IBM) have not been recently used so makefiles for those will need updates.

 ## Building